sumilraweng/javascript-timer-applicaion/README.md

 #### 3 action button

-4.  play button - by tap on this button timer countdown will start
+4.  play button - by tap on this button timer will start
-5.  pause button - by tap on this button timer countdown will pause
+5.  pause button - by tap on this button timer will pause
-6.  restart button - by tap on this button timer countdown will restart
+6.  restart button - by tap on this button timer will restart

 ## folder structure